Perth To Melbourne Road Trip – The Ultimate Guide

 Vegetarians expect to eat lots of cheese tomato toasties.

-Be sure to use Google Maps along the way as opposed to Apple Maps.
-We tried both and Google always came up on top!
+Use Google Maps along the way as opposed to Apple Maps.
+We tried both and Google was best.